Copyright API, Fair Use and Future Software: The Oracle-Google Case

 The world of software development is a dynamic ecosystem, powered by innovation and collaboration, but also inherently linked to complex intellectual property issues.
 At the heart of many of these discussions, a judicial case has polarized industry for over a decade: Oracle vs Google.
 This legal saga, focusing on copyability Application Programming Interfaces (API) and on the limits of the “fair use”, he raised fundamental questions about the nature of creativity in the code, the balance between protection and innovation, and the very foundations on which the modern software is built.
 The original article, dating back to 2016, reflected a critical moment in which the decision of the appeal court affirmed the copyrightability of the API, but the verdict of the jury on the fair use of Google was still subject to intense debate and skepticism, with the author Peter Bright expressing concern for a weakening of copyright in the software.
 However, the story did not stop there.
 The final decision of the U.S. Supreme Court in 2021 added a definitive chapter, tipping in part the perspective and consolidating an understanding of the fair use that, although specific, has lasting ramifications.
 This article aims to deepen and extend the topics raised in the original piece, examining the complexity of copyright in the context of software, the inherent value of API design and the long-term implications of this historic judgment for innovation, competition and the entire technological landscape.
-We will analyze how the jurisprudence has tried to districate the tangle between “idea” and “expression” in the code, explore the different facets of fair use, and discuss the concrete repercussions for developers, companies and the future evolution of programmatic interfaces, going beyond the initial forecasts to understand the real impact of a case that has redefined the boundaries of intellectual property in the digital age.
+We will analyze how jurisprudence has tried to districate the tangle between “idea” and “expression” in the code, explore the different facets of fair use, and discuss the concrete repercussions for developers, companies and future evolution of programmatic interfaces, going beyond the initial forecasts to understand the real impact of a case that has redefined the boundaries of intellectual property in the digital age.
 The discussion will also expand to explore alternative approaches to software protection, such as patents and open-source licenses, and how industry and law will continue to adapt to the new challenges posed by emerging technologies such as microservices and AI generation, which constantly shape how APIs are created, distributed and used.
 Finally, we will reflect on the legacy of Oracle v.
-Google as a constant warning on the need for a delicate balance between the recognition of creative merit and the promotion of a fertile environment for the continuous technological evolution, a crucial balance to support the growth and resilience of the software industry globally.
+Google as a constant warning about the need for a delicate balance between the recognition of creative merit and the promotion of a fertile environment for the continuous technological evolution, a crucial balance to support the growth and resilience of the software industry globally.

 The Historical Juridic Battle: Oracle vs Google and API Copyright

 The dispute between Oracle and Google, culminated in the decision of the U.S. Supreme Court of 2021, represents one of the most significant legal battles on intellectual property in the technological field, reshaping the understanding of the copyright applied to Application Programming Interfaces (API) and the concept of “fair use” in the software.
 The story began with Oracle accusing Google to copy 11,500 lines of Java code, including the “structure, sequence and organization” of 37 Java APIs, to build the Android operating system.
-Initially, the district court had established that APIs were not copyrighted, considering them functional “ideas”.
+Initially, the district court ruled that APIs were not copyrighted, considering them functional “ideas”.
 However, a crucial breakthrough occurred when the Federal Circuit Court of Appeal reversed this decision, stating that the SSO of an API is actually susceptible to copyright protection, equating it to a form of “creative expression” rather than a simple functional “idea”.
-This sentence laid the foundations for the second debate, the fair use, which saw a jury believe that Google’s use was lawful.
-The original piece by Peter Bright, written in this context of 2016, expressed his skepticism towards the jury's decision on fair use, claiming that this interpretation was too wide and could overly weaken copyright protection in the software, pushing beyond the cases of true interoperability.
+This sentence laid the groundwork for the second debate, the fair use, which saw a jury believe that Google’s use was lawful.
+The original piece by Peter Bright, written in this context of 2016, expressed his skepticism towards the jury's decision on fair use, claiming that this interpretation was too wide and could overly weaken copyright protection in the software, pushing itself beyond the cases of true interoperability.
 His analysis was based on the premise that, although copyright is not the perfect tool for software, it was “the best of a bad deck” and that a laxist interpretation of fair use could undermine the foundations on which innovation is based in code.
-The U.S. Supreme Court, in 2021, provided the ultimate decision, confirming that Google’s use of Java APIs in the Android ecosystem was fair.
-However, the Supreme Court’s reasoning has disconnected from a general statement on API’s non-copyrightability or a broad redefined fair use throughout the software.
+The Supreme Court of the United States, in 2021, provided the final decision, confirming that Google’s use of Java APIs in the Android ecosystem was fair use.
+However, the Supreme Court’s reasoning has been disconnected by a general statement on API’s non copyrightability or a broad redefined fair use throughout the software.
 The Court, in a decision 6-2, assumed a pragmatic approach, avoiding deciding on the copyrightability of the Java API itself, but assuming pro argument that they were.
-The judgment focused mainly on the fourth factor of fair use (the effect on the potential market) and, above all, on the first factor: the “character and purpose of use”, in particular if it were “transformative”.
+The decision focused mainly on the fourth factor of fair use (the effect on the potential market) and, above all, on the first factor: the “character and purpose of use”, in particular if it were “transformative”.
 The Court held that Google had used Java APIs to create a new smartphone program, a highly innovative and transformative platform, different from the desktop environment and servers for which Java was originally designed.
 The use of those 11,500 lines of code, a very small fragment of the millions of total lines of Java, was seen as necessary to allow Java programmers to access a new platform more easily, thus promoting creativity and innovation.
 This “transformative” perspective was crucial, since it recognized that although Google had copied a part of the API, the final purpose was not simply to replicate Java, but to enable a new and distinct ecosystem.
 The Supreme Court decision, therefore, did not declare that APIs are never protected by copyright, nor opened doors to an indiscriminate copy.
-Rather, it has established that, in specific circumstances and with sufficiently transformative use and for a predominant public interest, the copy of functional elements of an API may fall within the boundaries of fair use.
+Rather, it has established that, in specific circumstances and with sufficiently transformative use and for a predominant public interest, the copy of functional elements of an API can fall within the boundaries of fair use.
 This approach “case by case” has provided a precedent that emphasizes the role of innovation and the creation of new platforms as determining factors in the analysis of fair use, placing itself as a significant evolution compared to the most rigid point of view expressed in the original article.

 The Basic Dualism: Idea vs. Expression in Software and APIs

 The heart of the debate on intellectual property in software lies in the fundamental dualism between idea and expression, a central concept in copyright that is however notoriously difficult to apply to functional works such as code.
-The copyright, by its nature, protects thecreative expression of an idea, not the idea itself.
-If an idea can be expressed only in a limited number of ways, or if the expression is so intrinsically linked to the idea that it cannot be separated, the “merger doctrine” applies, which denies copyright protection to the expression itself, since protecting the expression would in fact mean monopolizing the idea.
+Copyright, by its nature, protects thecreative expression of an idea, not the idea itself.
+If an idea can only be expressed in a limited number of ways, or if the expression is so intrinsically linked to the idea that it cannot be separated, the “merger doctrine” applies, which denies copyright protection to the expression itself, since protecting the expression would in fact mean monopolizing the idea.
 In the context of software, this distinction is particularly labile.
 The literary source code is universally recognized as an expression and therefore protected by copyright.
 However, the software is also, by definition, highly functional.
-Its code lines are often dictated by practical needs and optimal technical solutions, which makes it difficult to distinguish where the mere function ends and expressive creativity begins.
-The original article emphasizes how a simple code fragment as a = b + c; both too functional to justify copyright, while an entire “operative system” is clearly an unprotectable idea.
+Its code lines are often dictated by practical needs and optimal technical solutions, which makes it difficult to distinguish where the mere function ends and the expressive creativity begins.
+The original article emphasizes how a simple fragment of code as a = b + c; is too functional to justify copyright, while an entire “operative system” is clearly an unprotectable idea.
 But among these extremes, there are layers of abstraction – code blocks, functions, libraries – in which idea and expression mix inextricably.
-To address this complexity, the U.S. courts have developed approaches such as the doctrine of “structure, sequence and organization” (SSO), introduced in case (1986).
-Initially, the SSO was interpreted in a rather broad way, extending the protection to non-literal elements of the code that were not strictly governed by functional requirements, even leading to consider violations of copyright “clonate” user interfaces.
+To address this complexity, US courts have developed approaches such as the doctrine of “structure, sequence and organization” (SSO), introduced in case Whelan v.
+Jaslow (1986).
+Initially, the SSO was interpreted fairly broadly, extending the protection to non-literal elements of the code that were not strictly governed by functional requirements, even leading to consider violations of copyright “clonate” user interfaces.
 This approach, however, has been criticized for approaching too much to the protection of algorithms and ideas, purposes not covered by copyright.
 Subsequently, the jurisprudence has refined this vision.
 The case Computer Associates v.
 Altai (1992) has introduced the test “abstraction-filtration-comparison”, recognizing that the “ideas” exist at every level of a program.
 This test involves abstracting the program into its structural components, filtering unprotected elements (such as ideas, public domain elements, functional elements dictated by efficiency or standard, or those subject to the merger doctrine), and finally comparing the remaining expressive elements.
 From Altai onwards, copyright protection for non-literal elements of the software has become more restricted, focusing mainly on the literary source code, leaving a protection void for many aspects of software design.
 APIs, as highlighted in the original article and as a focal point of Oracle v.
 Google, are located precisely in this grey area.
 An API is not only a “behavioural contract” or a functional abstraction; it is also a set of literal code (class names, methods, parameters, package structure) and a series of design choices that define how developers will interact with a library or service.
-Although functional requirements can strongly influence the design of an API (for example, the function length() for a string), they do not eliminate creativity.
+Although functional requirements can strongly influence the design of an API (for example, function length() for a string), they do not eliminate creativity.
 How the original article illustrates with examples of java.lang.String.length() compared to C++ std::string.size(), some decisions are dictated by the function, but others, such as the choice to provide different data structures or the approach to iterators (Java with “fence posts” against C++ with pairs of iterators), reveal distinct and creative design choices.
 These decisions, which influence usability, flexibility and ergonomics for the developer, constitute a form of expression.
-It is not just code; it is way in which that code is structured, called and organized to facilitate human and machine interaction, and this “maniera” is the fruit of a significant creative process.
+It is not just code; it is way in which that code is structured, called and organized to facilitate human interaction and machine, and this “maniera” is the fruit of a significant creative process.
 The ability of an API to balance expressive power and ease of use for developers is an artistic enterprise that deserves consideration, and its structure, sequence and organization reflect choices that go beyond the mere inevitable functionality.
-The legal battle crystallized this tension, with the Supreme Court which, while not deciding on general copyrightability, implicitly recognized the value of these design choices in the context of fair use, placing emphasis on the transformation and empowerment of new forms of creativity.
+The legal battle has thus crystallized this tension, with the Supreme Court which, while not deciding on general copyrightability, implicitly recognized the value of these design choices in the context of fair use, placing emphasis on the transformation and empowerment of new forms of creativity.

 The Hidden Art: Creativity, Design and Economic Value of APIs

-The original article captures a crucial aspect of API design that is often underestimated: its artistic and creative dimension, which goes well beyond the mere mechanical functionality.
-The creation of aApplication Programming Interface (API) effective is not a purely scientific or engineering enterprise; it is an art that requires insight, vision and a deep understanding of the needs of developers.
+The original article captures a crucial aspect of API design that is often underestimated: its artistic and creative dimension, which goes far beyond the mere mechanical functionality.
+The creation of aApplication Programming Interface (API) effective is not a purely scientific or engineering enterprise; it is an art that requires insight, far-sightedness and a deep understanding of the needs of developers.
 The goal is to create a “language” and a “structure” that not only allow different software components to communicate, but that make this communication intuitive, powerful and efficient.
 A well-designed API is like a well-made sculpture or a well-composed musical piece: there is an intrinsic logic, but also an elegance that distinguishes it.
 This “art” is manifested in different forms.
-First, in consistency and consistency: A quality API maintains design patterns, conventions and predictable behaviors across all its parts, reducing cognitive load for the developer.
-Second, in simplicity and ergonomics: the best APIs hide the complexity below, offering clear and easy-to-use interfaces that allow developers to focus on the logic of their application instead of managing the complexity of the API itself.
-This includes the choice of methods and classes that are self-explanatory, error management in a predictable manner and the provision of data structures suitable for the problem.
+First, in consistency and consistency: a quality API maintains design patterns, conventions and predictable behaviors across all its parts, reducing cognitive load for the developer.
+Secondly, in simplicity and ergonomics: the best APIs hide the complexity below, offering clear and easy-to-use interfaces that allow developers to focus on the logic of their application instead of managing the complexity of the API itself.
+This includes the choice of methods and classes that are self-explanatory, error management in a predictable way and the provision of data structures suitable for the problem.
 Third, in modularity and flexibility: a well-designed API allows developers to use only the parts they need, without being burdened with irrelevant features, and adapts to future usage scenarios.
 Finally, in documentation and support: even the brightest API is useless without clear documentation that guides developers in its use.
 These design elements, far from being dictated by purely functional requirements, are the result of countless creative decisions made by software engineers and architects.
 Each choice, from the name of a method to the structure of a package, from the logic of an iterator to the management of I/O flows, contributes to creating a user experience (Developer Experience – DX) that can make the difference between widespread adoption and oblivion.
-The original article rightly emphasizes that “many APIs... are poorly designed” and mentions the API for C strings as an interface example that makes “easy use incorrect and difficult to correct use”.
-This contrast highlights the added value of creative design: Java APIs copied by Google (like java.util for data structures, java.sql for the SQL interface, or java.io/java.nio for I/O routines) were the result of years of refinement and represented a familiar and consolidated “language” for millions of developers.
+The original article rightly emphasizes that “many APIs... are poorly designed” and mentions the API for C strings as an example of interface that makes “easy use incorrect and difficult to correct use”.
+This contrast highlights the added value of creative design: Java APIs copied by Google (as java.util for data structures, java.sql for the SQL interface, or java.io/java.nio for I/O routines) were the result of years of refinement and represented a familiar and consolidated “language” for millions of developers.
 This design work has a huge economic value.
-A well-designed API not only attracts developers, but also creates a ecosystem.
+A well designed API not only attracts developers, but also creates a ecosystem.
 Companies like Apple (with its iOS API), Amazon (with AWS), Google itself (with its search APIs, maps, etc.) and Oracle (with Java) have built entire empires around the ease with which developers can integrate and build over their platforms.
 APIs become the “access point” for functionality, services and data, generating network effects that increase the platform’s value.
-This value translates into licenses, services, products and ultimately into a dominant market position.
+This value translates into licenses, services, products and, ultimately, into a dominant market position.
 Therefore, copyright protection for the “structure, sequence and organization” of an API is not merely an academic question, but reflects the recognition of intellectual capital and creative work invested in its design.
 If the design of an API was considered a simple freely copyable functional idea, there would be less incentive to invest time and resources in creating intuitive and complete interfaces.
 The risk is that companies limit themselves to copying the best existing practices, instead of innovating and investing in new and better solutions.
 The Supreme Court decision on Oracle v.
 Google, while justifying the use of Google through fair use, in a certain sense validated the idea that APIs have an intrinsic value that goes beyond the literal code, and that creative design choices within them contribute significantly to their value and identity.
 The Court did not deny the possibility that APIs are copyrightable, but rather modulated its analysis on way in which they were used, recognizing the importance of context and transformation for innovation.
 This suggests that art and creativity in the design of APIs, although difficult to incasellate in traditional legal categories, are tangible and fundamental elements for technological progress.

 Fair Use and interoperability: A Precarious Equilibrium for Innovation